ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 Using this simple pattern, a hierarchical code-list can be developed further simply using the predicates `skos:inScheme`, `skos:broader` and `skos:narrower`.
-The predicates `skos:topConceptOf` and `skos:hasTopConcept` can be further use to indicate the root items in a concept hierarchy.
+The predicates `skos:topConceptOf` and `skos:hasTopConcept` can be further used to indicate the root items in a concept hierarchy.

 ### Extend an INSPIRE code-list with SKOS

-Suppose you intend to publish results of chemical analysis appraising the Zinc content of the soil.
+Suppose you intend to publish results of chemical analyses appraising the Zinc content of the soil.
 The INSPIRE code-lists do not presently include that metal as property, therefore an additional code-list item must be created.

 The first action is to identify in which code-list the item should be added.
 Physio-chemical properties like Zinc content appear associated with the Horizon or Layer class in soil ontologies, thus the appropriate code-list is [ProfileElementParameterNameValue](http://inspire.ec.europa.eu/codelist/ProfileElementParameterNameValue).
-Open that URI in your browser an go through the respective r3gistry record.
+Open that URI in your browser an go through the respective `r3gistry` record.

-At the bottom of the page r3gistry lists the items for this code-list, in this case they are [biological parameter](http://inspire.ec.europa.eu/codelist/ProfileElementParameterNameValue/biologicalParameter), [chemical
+At the bottom of the page `r3gistry` lists the items for this code-list, in this case they are [biological parameter](http://inspire.ec.europa.eu/codelist/ProfileElementParameterNameValue/biologicalParameter), [chemical